4 Thanksgiving Tips for Keeping Your House Clean

 Waa-laa!
 No cranberry sauce crunchies under your feet, or gravy cakes on your counter!
 And hey- added bonus- you don't have to worry about cross-contamination and food poisoning your guests!
 Whoopee!

 We're not sure what kind of Thanksgiving host you might be.
 Perhaps you are planning on utilizing grandma's help in the kitchen, or possible doing it all alone- either way you should consider having a helper!

 Why you ask?
 Well, you can simply tell them what to do!
 If you are one who wants to make all the food yourself, that's okay.

 Consider having the kids set out plates and utensils, have grandma clean the cooking dishes in between use, all while you slave away on the dinner.

 Maintaining a clean kitchen for Thanksgiving is essential.
-While you cook, and wipe up messes with Powered Water®, your helper can be cleaning the dish you need to re-use to cook the green beans in!
+While you cook, and wipe up messes with Zr Water®, your helper can be cleaning the dish you need to re-use to cook the green beans in!

 You most likely did not consider dish cleaning and re-using in your detailed Thanksgiving meal schedule.

 Not only will this decrease your stress, but it also increases the smoothness of the holiday experience.
 Not to mention, speed up the process a bit. no longer shall you wait for that green bean pot- grandma's got this.